Department of Spanish and Portuguese Languages and Cultures

 SPA 381 Topics in the Theory of Translation Not offered this year LA

 An overview of recent debates about the practice of translation with special emphasis on how these ideas have been applied in translations of literary works by poets, novelists, and thinkers like Octavio Paz, Alfonso Reyes, Jorge Luis Borges, José Lezama Lima, and José Ortega y Gasset.
 Readings include essays on translation by Walter Benjamin, Vladimir Nabokov, Georges Steiner, and Lawrence Venutti.
 Students will be asked to translate a literary text from Spanish to English.
 Prerequisite: 307.
 One three-hour seminar.
-R. Gallo
+Staff

 SPA 412 Latin American Studies Seminar (see LAS 401)